lohani2280/Issue_Tracker/README.md

 # Jsapp
-It's a Basic JavaScript Application.
-It's a simple issue tracker where one can describe an issue regarding any software product using the input form here.
+It's a very simple issue tracker where one can describe an issue regarding any software product using the input form here.
 # Features
 1. One can open a new issue by filling the input form and clicking the `Add` Button.